GreenestAI/Lab-Homepage/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Chuncheon-si, Gangwon-do, Republic of Korea
+  - name: Kangwon National University
     url: https://wwwk.kangwon.ac.kr/www/index.do

 # Short bio (displayed in user profile at end of posts)